niscy-eudiw/eudi-srv-web-trustedlist-manager-py/README.md

      + Add information in new language: Add new info to scheme operator data;
      + Edit Information: Edit scheme Operator data;
      + Manage TSL: List all Trusted Lists associated to user;
+     + Manage LoTE: List all Lists of Trusted Entities associated to user;

-  3. When the user accesses the option List TSL, they will be presented with a list of all the TSLs associated with them.
+  2. When the user accesses the option Manage TSL, they will be presented with a list of all the TSLs associated with them.
 It contains the following options:
      + Create a new Trusted Service List: Create Trusted List;
      + Edit TSL: Update Trusted Lists data that are associated to user;
      + Add new language Info: To add new information to the data in different languages;
      + Add Trust Service Providers: Select Trust Service Providers to be associated with the TSL.
      + Generate and sign Trusted Service List: Generate the XML of the selected TSL (To be able to generate the xml and sign it, the user must associate at least one existing TSP in the system);

+  3. When the user accesses the option List TSL, they will be presented with a list of all the TSLs associated with them.
+It contains the following options:
+     + Create a new List of Trusted Entities: Create LoTE;
+     + Edit LoTE: Update List of Trusted Entities data that are associated to user;
+     + Add new language Info: To add new information to the data in different languages;
+     + Add Trusted Entities: Select Trusted Entities to be associated with the LoTE.
-     + Generate and Sign List of Trusted Entities XML: Generate the XML of the selected LoTE (To be able to generate the xml and sign it, the user must associate at least one existing TSP/TE in the system);
+     + Generate and Sign List of Trusted Entities XML: Generate the XML of the selected LoTE (To be able to generate the xml and sign it, the user must associate at least one existing TE in the system);
-     + Generate and Sign Lists of Trusted Entities JSON: Generate the JSON of the selected LoTE (To be able to generate the json and sign it, the user must associate at least one existing TSP/TE in the system);
+     + Generate and Sign Lists of Trusted Entities JSON: Generate the JSON of the selected LoTE (To be able to generate the json and sign it, the user must associate at least one existing TE in the system);

   ### 4. Menu - Trust Service Provider user